What types of gifts work best for hurt kids?

-In all that gift giving, please don’t forget about yourself!
+In all that giving, don’t forget about yourself!

-One of the most powerful gifts you will ever give your entire family is the gift of healing for yourself.
+We moms are trained to be givers.
+We’re not always great receivers, though, and nor are we always great at taking care of ourselves.
+Yet one of the most powerful gifts you will ever give your kids, yourself, your spouse, or anyone else is the gift of healing for yourself.
 You don’t have to resign yourself to living a life of chaotic darkness.
 There really is a way out!

-How about a massage…or better yet, a monthly service plan to keep that gift alive?
-How about some parent coaching, a women’s retreat, or admission a conference you’ve been wanting to attend?
+How about a gift certificate for some parent coaching, the opportunity to attend a women’s retreat, or admission a parenting conference you’ve been wanting to go to?

 Now it’s your turn